iamjoshgilman/Encryptopedia/03 - Content/CSE-110 Computer program basics.md

 - Variables store data and their values can change.
 - Computational thinking is an essential skill for the information age.
 - Algorithms are sequences of instructions that solve specific problems.

-I hope these notes are helpful for your revision!
-Please let me know if you need further assistance or clarification on any topic.

 ___